Exploring Longwa Village and meeting the Konyak tribe in Nagaland

 If you want to meet the King (who by the way looks like a perfectly regular local villager) you’re going to want to be introduced by a local too.
 A guide will help you understand and learn about the culture of the Konyak tribe, and explain all about the lifestyle in Longwa village.

 A ‘guide’ of course, need not imply a certified tourist guide (we are not aware of any in Longwa village), but an English-speaking local who will show you around the place and answer your questions.
-Thanks to the same missionaries who converted the head-hunting Naga villagers to Baptist church-goers, English is widely spoken in Longwa village as well as in the entire state of Nagaland.
+Thanks to the same missionaries who converted the head-hunting Naga villagers to Baptist church-goers, English is widely spoken in Longwa village, as well as in the entire state of Nagaland among the younger generations.

 Meeting villagers of the Konyak tribe and other things to do in Longwa

 One of the reasons we wanted to visit Longwa village was to visit some of the world’s last remaining headhunters.
 After visiting headhunting villages in Indonesia and in the Philippines, meeting the (ex) headhunters of Northeast India was high on our priority list (not that we have a fascination with headhunting or anything!)